School Code: 181 / NCOA School Code: 681 - No Tuition Fees

 Phase I: Army Reserve and Army National Guard judge advocates who have successfully completed the Judge Advocate Officer Basic Course (JAOBC) and the Judge Advocate Tactical Staff Officer Course (JATSOC).
-Prior to enrollment in Phase I, a student must have obtained the rank of CPT and have completed two years of service since completion of JAOBC.
-The requirement to have obtained two years of service post-JAOBC service may be waived if the student meets the eligibility requirements for the waiver under TJAGSA Circular No. 351-10.
+Prior to enrollment in Phase I, a student must have obtained the rank of CPT and have completed three years of service since completion of JAOBC.
+The requirement to have obtained three years of service post-JAOBC service may be waived if the student meets the eligibility requirements for the waiver under TJAGSA Circular No. 351-10.

 Phase I: Eligible judge advocates may register for Phase I (online) by going to the JAGU home page (https://jagu.army.mil), finding the ‘Enrollment’ tab, and then clicking ‘JAOAC Phase I.” Follow the instructions there.